AnKing-Memberships/anki-remote-decks/README.md

 Answer 2
 ```

-# Multiline comments
+# Multi-line comments

-Multi line comments are now supports.
-This allows you to mark an entire section to be ignored and add non Anki related data.
+Multi-line comments are now supported.
+This allows you to mark an entire section as "ignored" and as add non-Anki-related data.

 To start multiline comments:
 ```multilineCommentStart```